Using hierarchical matrices in the solution of the time-fractional heat equation by multigrid waveform relaxation: Multigrid waveform relaxation method

 In this section, we introduce the proposed multigrid waveform relaxation method for solving~\eqref{discrete_model_IVP_1}-\eqref{discrete_model_IVP_3} based on the ${\cal H}$-matrix representation, which gives an optimal algorithm even on non-uniform grids.

 Waveform relaxation methods, also known as dynamic iteration methods, are continuous-in-time iterative algorithms for numerically solving large systems of ordinary differential equations.
-Different with standard iterative techniques, waveform relaxation iterates functions in time instead of scalar values.
+Different from standard iterative techniques, waveform relaxation iterates functions in time instead of scalar values.
 They can also be applied to solve time dependent PDEs by replacing the spatial derivatives by the spatial discrete approximations, obtaining semi-discretizations of the problems.
 In this way, the PDEs are transformed into a large set of ordinary differential equations, which can then be solved by an iterative algorithm.

 For the time-fractional heat equation, after semi-discretization, we obtain the system of ordinary differential equations \eqref{system_ODEs}.
 Next step is to solve~\eqref{system_ODEs} by an iterative method.
 In particular, in this work, we consider a red-black Gauss-Seidel iteration (denoted by $S_h$) which consists of a two-stage procedure, i.e., the updates are performed first on the even points and then on the grid-points with odd numbering.
 In addition, to accelerate the convergence of the red-black Gauss-Seidel waveform relaxation, a coarse-grid correction procedure based on a coarsening strategy only in the spatial dimension is performed.
 This results in the so-called linear multigrid waveform relaxation algorithm~\cite{Vandewalle_book}.
-If standard inter-grid transfer operators, as full-weighting restriction and linear interpolation, are considered, the algorithm of the multigrid waveform relaxation (WRMG) is given in Algorithm~\ref{wrmg_1}.
+If standard inter-grid transfer operators, as full-weighting restriction and linear interpolation, are considered, the algorithm of the multigrid waveform relaxation (WRMG) is given in Algorithm~\ref{wrmg_1}, where $k$ denotes the iteration number and $t$ is the time variable.